-During the year ended June 30, 2017, the Bank received \$785,695 in settlement funds from a municipal derivatives antitrust lawsuit.
+During the years ended June 30, 2018 and 2017, the Bank received \$396,169 and \$785,695, respectively, in settlement funds from a municipal derivatives antitrust lawsuit.
 This class action lawsuit claims that there was bid rigging in the sale of derivative transactions by several companies causing the members of the class to lose money on municipal derivative transactions.
 The settlement funds were received as a result of certain of the defendants agreeing to settle the respective claims against them, without a decision from the court.
-The Bank recognized \$168,770 as nonoperating revenue for the amount allocable to transactions related to the Capital Projects and Equipment Acquisition Program.
+The Bank recognized \$86,969 in 2018 and \$168,770 in 2017 as nonoperating revenue for the amount allocable to transactions related to the Capital Projects and Equipment Acquisition Program.
 The remaining amount was determined to be distributable to other borrowers under conduit debt obligations issued by the Bank.